yairp03/picoGym/Forensics/tunn3l v1s10n/README.md

 ![010 Editor](./010_editor_2.png)

-We can see something weird here, the `bfOffBits` and the `biSize` fields, which are pointer to the start of the pixel data and the size of the info header, respectively, are both `53434`, which is much larger than it should be, as the expected values are `54` (The start of the pixel data) and `40` (The size of the info header).
+Comparing these fields to a normal bmp, we can see something weird here, the `bfOffBits` and the `biSize` fields, which are pointer to the start of the pixel data and the size of the info header, respectively, are both `53434`, which is much larger than it should be, as the expected values are `54` (The start of the pixel data) and `40` (The size of the info header).
 Let's change them to the expected values and see what happens:

 ![010 Editor](./010_editor_3.png)
 ![First Image](./picture_1.png)